The Mission

 There are many organizations centered around reentry (and doing great work).
 Other groups focus on the arts, and on social justice, and on building a more equitable, inclusive, and just society.

-The ReEntry Lab is working to bring those pieces together, building bridges between writers and other artists leaving incarceration and the larger community to which they return, in the process giving socially conscious organizations a way to fulfill their obligations to people who count on them to make a difference.
+ReEntry Lab is working to bring those pieces together, building bridges between writers and other artists leaving incarceration and the larger community to which they return, in the process giving socially conscious organizations a way to connect with the people and communities who count on them to do their part in making a better world for all of us.

-Please join us on Tuesday, July 1st, at 7:00pm, at Moon Palace Books, for our next 5×5 Reading, featuring five fantastic writers: Anthony Ceballos, Kyle “Guante” Tran Myhre, Taiwana Shambley, Barbara Currin, and Jeannine Ouellette.
-An open mic afterward is open to all (list is first come, first serve).
+Please join us on Tuesday, July 7th, at 7:00pm, at Moon Palace Books, for our next 5×5 Reading, featuring five fantastic artists: Nen G Ramirez, folaṣade, Tony Burgess, Desdamona, and Joe Davis.

 There is a Facebook event, or you can add it to your Google Calendar or download an ICS file to add it to other calendars, but you can also just show up!
 We’d love to have you there — all are welcome at this free event.